Oscar Edelstein: "Composition in the Act"

-His album in 2006 Dos Improntuswith renowned accordionist, Raúl Barboza, was a meeting of different musical worlds.
-Edelstein's intention was that through playing together in a process of composition in the moment (rather than formally writing) he would create a new kind of synthesis of the Argentine experience and history of music.
-The disc has caused much discussion and is influencing musical culture in Argentina and Latin America, including becoming sited in various research works.
+His album in 2006 Dos Improntuswith renowned accordionist Raúl Barboza, was a meeting of different musical worlds.
+Edelstein intended that through playing together in a process of composition in the moment (rather than formally writing), he would create a new kind of synthesis of the Argentine experience and history of music.
+The disc has caused much discussion and is influencing musical culture in Argentina and Latin America, including being cited in various research works.

 Other examples of Edelstein's kind of essential synthesis (but in these cases fully scored) are Tangos Cientificos [Scientific Tangos], Viril Occidente II, Klange Urutaú and La Teoría Sagrada del Espacio Acústico – Libro I with the ENS, O Tiempo, La Condena and Alma's Waltz.
-Alma's Waltz, written for his daughter, was composed to sound simple but is in actuality incredibly difficult to play − the idea being that only the man who could succeed in playing it could ask for his daughter's hand in marriage.
+Alma's Waltz, written for his daughter, was composed to sound simple but is, in actuality, incredibly difficult to play − the idea being that only the man who could succeed in playing it could ask for his daughter's hand in marriage.
 The waltz has attained such popularity that many people do not know its author and believe that it is an anonymous traditional folk waltz - a fact that Edelstein greatly enjoys.